jbinfo/instagram_scraper/README.md

 # Instagram Scraper
-Extract instagram users informations from hashtags
+Extract instagram users informations from hashtags.
+This scraper can extract emails address from Bio section and business email.
-The scraper is based on the Scrapy framework [http://scrapy.org](http://scrapy.org), only running on CLI(terminal).

 #### Data
 Extracted fields are: